Pasha Kovalev: Series 14: Naga Munchetty

 For series fourteen Kovalev was partnered with BBC news presenter Naga Munchetty.
 They were eliminated in week 4 against Anastacia and Brendan Cole in unanimous decision by the judges.

 Series 15: Chizzy Akudolu

 For series fifteen Kovalev was paired with British actress Chizzy Akudolu.
 They were the first couple eliminated after losing to Brian Conley and Amy Dowden in the first dance-off of the series, on 1 October 2017.

 Series 16: Ashley Roberts

 For Series 16, Kovalev was partnered with former The Pussycat Dolls singer, Ashley Roberts.
 The couple went on to become the highest scoring couple of all time.

-The pair matched Kovalev's previous record, set in 2014 with his former partner Series 14 winner the late Caroline Flack, of scoring perfect 40s for all three dances in the final.
-They also set the records of achieving the most 40s during a series, with five, as well as the highest average score in the history of the series with 36.94.
+The pair matched Kovalev's previous record, set in 2014 with his former partner Series 12 winner the late Caroline Flack, of scoring perfect 40s for all three dances in the final.
+They also set the records of achieving the most 40s during a series, with five, as well as the-then highest average score in the history of the series with 36.94.

 They finished as joint runners-ups to winners Stacey Dooley and Kevin Clifton.